operator-framework/java-operator-sdk/docs/documentation/features.md

 ### The Second (Fallback) Mode

-The second, fallback mode is (when the conditions from above are not met to handle the observed generation automatically in status) to handled generation filtering in memory.
+The second, fallback mode is (when the conditions from above are not met to handle the observed generation automatically in status) to handle generation filtering in memory.
 Thus, if an event is received, the generation of the received resource is compared with the resource in the cache.

 Note that the **first approach has significant benefits** in the situation when the operator is restarted and there is